DataAnalyticsinStudentHands/HNETDataMaps/README.md

 ## Prerequisites

-* Data Folder: The framework expects a certain data folder structure. `/hnet/incoming/current` + `/hnet/outgoing/current` should exist.
-Those locations are hard coded and need be changed if desired.
+* Data Folder: The framework expects a certain data folder structure. `/hnet/incoming/current` should exist.
+This location is hard coded and need be changed if desired.
+There also needs to be an outgoing data directory which can be defined as an environment varaible `outgoingDir`.

 * We are running with a local [MongoDB](https://docs.mongodb.org/manual/installation/)